Facebook

 How Do I Keep My Gutters From Getting Damaged From Snow?

-You should also rake off snow from the roof to prevent ice buildup, which can then get into the gutters.
+You should also rake off snow from the roof to prevent ice buildup, which can get into the gutters.

 Lastly, gutter guards can help to reduce snow and ice forming in your gutters.
 So consider installing these over the summer so they’re ready for winter.
 Just keep in mind that metal ones can freeze over.